450 MILLION PEOPLE currently suffer from mental health conditions.

 - More people die from suicide than from conflict, wars, and natural disasters combined.

-- On average, almost 3000 people commit suicide every day.
+- On average, almost 3000 people end their lives by suicide every day.

 - Every 30 seconds, the loss of a person who killed themselves shatters the lives of family and friends.